greenvulcano/sibylla-documentation/_docs/22-installation-on-premise.md

 ### Console - BackEnd installation & setup

-In order to install the WebApp's backend service run the following commands:
+In order to install the WebApp's backend service, move into `sibylla/sibylla-console`, [download the console](TODO) and unzip the file.
+Than you have to run the following commands:

 - `cd backend`
 - `npm install --save`